-‘Lean In’ circles help women in construction face bias
+‘Lean In’ circles help women in construction navigate bias

 The median salary for plumbers and electricians, for instance, is about $56,000 a year, with the top 10% of earners making $98,000.
 But only about 2% of plumbers and 3% of the country’s electricians are women.

 “We see this all the time.
-When jobs are higher paid, when jobs have more security, when jobs have higher benefits, they often go to men,” said Sandberg, who partnered with NABTU to bring her signature “Lean in Circles” program to tradeswomen after meeting Liz Shuler, now the president of the AFL-CIO, and Judaline Cassidy, a New York plumber and union leader who had formed a Lean In Circle on her own in 2017.
+When jobs are higher paid, when jobs have more security, when jobs have higher benefits, they often go to men,” said Sandberg, who partnered with NABTU to bring her signature “Lean in Circles” program to tradeswomen after meeting Judaline Cassidy, a New York plumber and union leader who had formed a Lean In Circle on her own in 2017, and later discussing the idea with Liz Shuler, now president of the AFL-CIO.

+Cassidy often recalls being told to go home and do the dishes when she first tried to join a union more than two decades ago.
+But her career has also been empowering, and her daughter, Carey Mercer, followed her into the trades.

+“You’re always learning something every day.
+There’s always some kind of challenge that you might run into where you might need to do some math or think about it and take a second a look at it,” said Mercer, an apprentice sheet metal worker.

 The good news is that gains already made by women appear to have held steady during the pandemic, in contrast to the Great Recession that hit the industry hard.